 Some deliver outstanding products and results, others overcharge, over-promise and under-deliver, and some even knowingly exploit authors.
 How can you know who to trust?

-The Watchdog Desk of The Alliance of Independent Authors monitors the self-publishing industry in two ways.
+The Watchdog Desk at the Alliance of Independent Authors monitors the self-publishing industry in two ways.

 1. We have a Partner Membership for services that align with our Code of Standards and go through a vetting process.
-The approval system for our partner members can be accessed through our membership website here.
-Partners are included in ALLi’s directory and searchable database, widely regarded as the most trustworthy listing of the best self-publishing services.
+Partners are included in ALLi’s service directory and member database.

-2. John Doppler, head of ALLi’s Watchdog Desk and author of Choosing the Best Self-Publishing Services for You, identifies and rates the best and worst self-publishing services here on this page.
+2. John Doppler, head of ALLi’s Watchdog Desk and author of Choosing the Best Self-Publishing Services for You, rates the best self-publishing services (and some of the worst) below.
 ALLi Watchdog ratings are based on careful appraisals of multiple criteria: pricing and value, quality of service, contract terms and rights, transparency, accountability, and customer satisfaction.